-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported changes in VCREA net position during the reporting period.
-Actual results could differ from those estimates.
+The preparation of financial statements in conformity with U.S. Generally Accepted Accounting Principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
+Accordingly, actual results could differ from those estimates.

 2. Cash and Cash Equivalents